Waveguide QED toolboxes for universal quantum matter: Discussion

-The large-scale realization of universal Hamiltonians with our analog waveguide QED platform would present technological challenges in the face of the early stage experiments in waveguide QED \cite{Tiecke2014,Goban2014,Goban2015,Hood2016}.
-Yet, there is an opportunity for proof-of-principle experiments with $\sim 50-100$ atoms that could demonstrate the full programmability of the spin network (Eq. \ref{twobodyHam}) with current technologies.

-Defect-free atomic arrays can be readily generated in free-space with acousto-optical deflectors \cite{Barredo2016,Endres2016} and spatial light modulators \cite{Kim2016}.
-With the advent of efficient evanescent cooling and loading techniques for nanophotonic structures, it is conceivable to apply these real-time rearrangement techniques to slotted photonic crystal waveguides with side-illumination techniques \cite{Meng2017,Hung2013}.
-In the Supplementary Information, we provide a design of a photonic structure that achieves the requisite atom-field Hamiltonian and trapping mechanisms.
-Finally, the creation of arbitrary spin matter relies upon the capability to control $\sim N^2$ phase-amplitudes of sideband matrices.
-This requirement is readily achieved in the time-domain by utilizing a single guided mode with a single phase-amplitude modulator, driven by an arbitrary waveform generator.
-Such a capability has already been demonstrated for the realization of $100$-spin coherent Ising machine \cite{McMahon2016,Haribara2017}, but is also widely employed in the phase-coherent telecommunication industry.
+Realization of universal quantum matter with waveguide QED simulator presents technological challenges which can be addressed by state-of-art nanophotonic experiments \cite{Tiecke2014,Goban2014,Goban2015,Hood2016}.
+Defect-free atomic arrays can be generated in free-space with acousto-optical deflectors \cite{Barredo2016,Endres2016} and spatial light modulators \cite{Kim2016}.
+With evanescent cooling and advanced side-illumination loading techniques for PCW structures \cite{Meng2017,Hung2013}, it is conceivable to prepare defect-free atom array on flat-band PCWs, such as the SPCW.
+In Appendix \ref{Appendix_SPCWsection}, we provide an example of a SPCW tailored to achieve the desired photonic bands for renormalizing individual Cs atoms to universal quantum matter.
+Programmable control of the exchange coefficients requires the capability to tune $\sim N^2$ phase-amplitudes of the Raman sideband matrices in tandem.
+Such a capability has been adapted for $100$-spin coherent Ising machine \cite{McMahon2016,Haribara2017}, and ultrafast multimode modulation techniques have been developed in the telecommunication industry.

-In our method, the localized photonic reservoir in the photonic bandgap mediates the long-range many-body interaction among the quantized motions of the trapped atoms.
-In turn, we utilize the collective quantum external motion as the bus for mediating the universal binary Hamiltonian.
-We emphasize that our protocol is inherently driven-dissipative.
-In Methods, we discuss the detailed open-system formalism of our universal binary model.
-Importantly, the spin-cooperativity factor $C_s$ provides a natural scaling parameter for the coherence-to-dissipation ratio of the low-energy model by the dissipative photonic reservoir, where $C_s\sim (\Delta/ \kappa_0) \exp({L_d/L_c}) \gg 1$ is exponentially improved in the photonic bandgap with a finite device length $L_d$ and the atom-field localization length $L_c$.
-For the specific implementation with realistic squircle photonic crystal waveguide (Fig. \ref{fig1}(a)), we provide in Supplementary Information a finite-element simulation of the open system with Green's function quantization formalism, and estimate the characteristic $C_s\sim 10^4$.
-We also discuss the physical constraints imposed by various approximations.